Changing Landscapes: Implications of the SCOTUS Affirmative Action Decision on Higher Education

 On July 6, 2023, the Office of Diversity and Inclusion held the Changing Landscapes: Implications of the SCOTUS Affirmative Action Decision on Higher Education panel.
 The panel of experts engaged in a conversation regarding the potential outcomes and impacts of the SFFA v.
 UNC and SFFA v.
 Harvard cases and their rulings on underrepresented groups in admissions and higher education.
 You can view the panel discussion below.

 Trans Studies Conference

-For more information on the conference and registration updates, please visit the Trans Studies Conference webpage.
+For more information on the conference, please visit the Trans Studies Conference webpage.

 Changing Landscapes: Impacts of the June 2022 Supreme Court Ruling on Dobbs v.
 Jackson Women’s Health Organization